 The Multiple Linear Regression Analysis in SPSS

-In our example we need to enter the variable murder rate as the dependent variable to our multiple linear regression model and the population, burglary, larceny, vehicle theft as independent variables.
-We also select stepwise as the method.
-The default method for the multiple linear regression analysis is 'Enter’, that means that all variables are forced to be in the model.
-But since over fitting is a concern of ours, we want only the variables in the model that explain additional variance.
+In our example, we need to enter the variable “murder rate” as the dependent variable and the population, burglary, larceny, and vehicle theft variables as independent variables.
+In this case, we will select stepwise as the method.
+The default method for the multiple linear regression analysis is 'Enter'.
+That means that all variables are forced to be in the model.
+However, since over fitting is a concern of ours, we want only the variables in the model that explain a significant amount of additional variance.

 The next table shows the multiple linear regression estimates including the intercept and the significance levels.